Learn how you can use Previews to work more efficiently with your pictures and organize them.

 Previewing PDF's and Office documents

-When connected to an Index Manager 7.0 controlled archive, FotoStation gets its thumbnails and previews delivered from the server using the FWP protocol.
-The Index Manager has the added benefit of being able to create thumbnails and previews of PDF documents and Office documents (Word and Powerpoint) that FotoStation can display.
+When connected to an Index Manager archive, FotoStation gets its thumbnails and previews delivered from the server using the FWP protocol.
+The Index Manager has the added benefit of being able to create thumbnails and previews of PDF documents and Office documents (Word and PowerPoint) that FotoStation can display.

 Multi-page documents can be scrolled through by clicking on the left and right arrows in the little gray navigation panel that becomes available in such documents.
-(The screenshot above shows how you can scroll through multi-page PDF's.)
 You can also "leaf" through the documents using the left and right arrow keys on the keyboard.

 To zoom in on these files, simply double-click on the preview.
 This will generate a higher-resolution preview to allow you to read any text on the page and look closer at smaller details in embedded pictures.